-Citizen science involves public participation in scientific research often in ecological context.
-In this session we will explore both citizen engagement in measuring eco-systems and biodiversity as well as citizen approaches to inventory trees.
-The integration of citizen science to guide park design and monitor ecosystem health offers a specific approach to engaging community members in hands-on stewardship of the parks.
+Citizen science involves public participation and engagement in scientific research often in ecological context.
+In this session we will explore both citizen engagement in measuring eco-systems and biodiversity, as well as citizen approaches to inventory trees.
+The integration of citizen science to guide park design and monitor ecosystem health offers a specific approach to engaging community members for cultivating sustained park stewardship.